 Please note that working, compatible technology (hardware and software) are prerequisites to taking an online course.
-This includes PowerPoint software.
+This includes PowerPoint software and Zoom meetings.
 If you are having difficulty, please contact the Help Desk at 270-745-7000, not the professor.

-ADDITIONAL COURSE INFORMATION AND EXPERIENCE RELATED TO EDUCATION PREPARATION (EPSB Program Level Requirements)
+ADDITIONAL COURSE INFORMATION AND EXPERIENCE RELATED TO EDUCATION PREPARATION

+(EPSB Program Level Requirements)